IntersectMBO/product-website/docs/vision/strategy-2030.md

     Cardano's capabilities as a leading development platform for diverse blockchain paradigms, attracting builders
     focused on high-value assets and unique programming models.
+    Ensure marketing credibility by focusing on
+    verifiable on-chain activity and demonstrable use cases.

 #### 4. Drive Enterprise & National Adoption: Secure & Value-Additive
 Integration